What to Do When Your Nose Bleeds

 You should also keep the following aspects in mind:

-- Do you tend to get frequent nosebleeds, once or more a week that is not due to colds or temperature changes?
-If so, see a doctor.
+- You tend to get frequent nosebleeds, once or more times every week and it is not due to colds or temperature changes.
+Go see a doctor immediately.